 val query = df.writeStream.queryName("AggregationExample") .format("memory").outputMode("complete") .option("checkpointLocation","s3://<bucketPath>/<checkpointDirectory>") .start()

 Eventual Consistency (EC) Issue with Checkpointing in Structured Streaming:

 In Structured Streaming, the checkpoint mechanism has been implemented for an HDFS-compliant file system.
 Object stores like S3 are not HDFS-compliant and have completely different fundamental properties.
-Eventually consistent nature of such object stores can lead to frequent Streaming application failure when used as the checkpoint location under current open source Checkpoint implementation.
+Eventually, the consistent nature of such object stores can lead to frequent Streaming application failure when used as the checkpoint location under current open-source Checkpoint implementation.
 (Refer here for more discussion around this issue.)

-The way open source implementation of Checkpoint currently works is:
+The way the open-source implementation of Checkpoint currently works is:

 - Checkpoint data (offsets/commits/state) is first written to a temporary file in the file system (or object store).
 This is done by the driver or an executor task.